Design Twitter – A System Design Interview Question

 - Space is not a problem as tweets are limited to 140 characters.

 As we have discussed that Twitter is read-heavy so we need a system that allows us to read the information faster and also it can scale horizontally.
-Redis is perfectly suitable for this requirement but we can not solely dependent on Redis because we also need to store a copy of tweets and other users’ related info in the Database.
+Redis is perfectly suitable for this requirement but we can not solely depend on Redis because we also need to store a copy of tweets and other users’ related info in the Database.
 So here we will have the basic architecture of Twitter which consists of three tables…User Table, Tweet Table, and Followers Table.

 - Whenever a user will create a profile on Twitter the entry will be stored in the User table.